본문 바로가기

 "Multi-Faceted Efforts to Enhance Awareness and Accessibility"

-The Small and Medium Business Ombudsman will establish a regulatory coordination system with local governments this year to improve accessibility for businesses seeking solutions to regulatory issues.
-Since small and medium enterprises (SMEs) most often turn to local governments first when facing regulatory difficulties, the Ombudsman plans to strengthen connections with each local government so that regulatory proposals unresolved at the local level are effectively referred to the Ombudsman.
+The Small and Medium Business Ombudsman has decided to focus this year on establishing a regulatory linkage system with local governments to improve accessibility for businesses seeking regulatory solutions.
+Since small and medium enterprises (SMEs) most often turn to local governments first when facing regulatory difficulties, the Ombudsman plans to strengthen connections with each local government so that regulatory suggestions unresolved at the local level are referred to the Ombudsman.

-Choi Seungjae, Small and Medium Business Ombudsman, is explaining the current status of regulations on small and medium enterprises and this year's work plan at a press conference held on the 20th in Jongno-gu, Seoul.
-Photo by Yonhap News
+Ombudsman Choi Seungjae: "Expanding Regulatory Proposal Channels Through Local Government Collaboration" Choi Seungjae, Small and Medium Business Ombudsman, is explaining the current status of regulations on small and medium enterprises and this year's work plan at a press conference held at a restaurant in Jongno-gu, Seoul, on the 20th.
+Photo by Yonhap News Agency

-Ombudsman Choi also mentioned the need for regulatory improvements not only at the local government level but also at the level of central ministries.
-He said, "In emerging industries such as autonomous driving and biotechnology, regulations are often converged and multiple ministries are involved.
-Through the Ombudsman, we will facilitate communication and create more cases of inter-ministerial cooperation."
+He also mentioned the need for regulatory improvements at the central government level.
+Since regulations in emerging industries such as autonomous driving and biotechnology are often converged and involve multiple ministries, the Ombudsman aims to facilitate communication and foster more cases of inter-ministerial cooperation.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.